 Immediately after welcome and housekeeping announcements I run one or more roundtables that use The Three Questions, allowing participants to learn about each other, share what they would like to learn and discuss, and proffer their relevant expertise and experience.

-This single opening exercise, which takes between thirty minutes and two hours depending on the conference size and duration, is the most important component of creating a meeting that really matters to participants, one that changes lives, that makes possible the learning, connection, engagement, and outcomes that stakeholders and participants want.
+This single opening exercise, which takes between thirty minutes and two hours depending on the conference size and duration, is the most important component of creating a meeting that really matters.
+A meeting that makes possible the learning, connection, engagement, and outcomes that stakeholders and participants want.

 Providing this safe discovery process allows each person to get immediate answers to the core questions that they want and need to know about the other participants.
 If there are people in your roundtable you’d like to meet, you’ll find out who they are.
-You’ll hear the wealth of topics and issues that are on participants’ minds, including great ideas that hadn’t occurred to you.
+You’ll hear the wealth of topics and issues that are on participants’ minds, including great new ideas.
 You’ll discover the people in the room who can be valuable resources for you: people with experience and expertise to help you with your current challenges, and people who are interested in exploring or collaborating on common interests you find you share.
-And you may well discover (to your surprise) that you are a valuable resource for other participants!
+And finally you may well discover (to your surprise) that you are a valuable resource for other participants!

 When the roundtables are over, you will have something that typical conferences never supply: key information about the people present that provides a fantastic introduction to the participants, current challenges, opportunities, and resources in the room.